oidc-sweden/specifications/swedish-oidc-fed-introduction.md

 ![Interconnected federations](img/join-feds.png)

-All services in federatioin B can now participate in federation A as long as the policy applied by TA in federation A can be defined in such way that metadata of services in federation B conforms to the requirements of federation A.
+All services in federation B can now participate in federation A, as long as metadata policies in all new cross-federation chains do not create merge conflicts.

+The challenge here is if the policies that govern interaction within the context of one federation are created in a way that cant be merged with the policies of the other federation.
+This could be the situation, for example, if federation B applies a local policy that requires support for a set of scopes that are not allowed in the context of federation A, or a similar situation.

+This limitation is addressed in the challenges document.

 ## Application of OpenID federation in Sweden